DavidYKay/davidykay.github.io/_drafts/Living-a-Principled-Life.md

 Is there a way of having a computer hold you to account, so that you live life according to your own values?

+One line serves as a particularly iconic embodiment of this idea:
 "The basic human need to be watched was once satisfied by God.
 Now, the same functionality can be replicated with data-mining algorithms."

+Chilling?
+Or inspiring?

+[Ray Dalio][6] finds this to be an uplifting vision of the future, as he has already incorporated such a practice at his company, Bridgewater

 # What's Next For You